ecust-sl/3DUnet/README.md

 ## Tip
 1.Two or more categories will require you to adjust the category code 2.For traditional model testing, you only need to modify the fit function of the model to test it.
-3.For specific details regarding the referenced packages, please refer to the tabNet_train.py code.
+3.For specific details regarding the referenced packages, please refer to the tabNet_train.py code.(The network core package is located within the tabnet folder.)